wombleton/gitlaw-nz/acts/B/Bail Act 2000.md

     (2) If no application for bail has been made to the appeal court, the defendant may at any time apply to a High Court Judge or a District Court Judge (as the case may require), who may in the Judge's discretion grant bail on such terms and subject to such conditions as the Judge thinks fit.

-    Section 57: replaced, on 1 July 2013, by [section 15][118] of the Bail Amendment Act 2011 (2011 No 82).
+    Section 57: replaced, on 1 July 2013, by [section 15][119] of the Bail Amendment Act 2011 (2011 No 82).

 ##### 58 Time on bail pending appeal not to be taken as time served

-*   [Section 95][230] of the Parole Act 2002 applies if an appellant is released on bail pending an appeal.
+*   (1) [Section 95][236] of the Parole Act 2002 applies if an appellant is released on bail pending an appeal.

+    (2) For the purpose of calculating how much time an offender who is subject to a sentence of home detention has served, time ceases to run on the sentence during any period in which the offender is released on bail pending an appeal.

-    Section 58: replaced, on 1 July 2013, by [section 15][118] of the Bail Amendment Act 2011 (2011 No 82).
+    Section 58: replaced, on 23 October 2013, by [section 9][237] of the Administration of Community Sentences and Orders Act 2013 (2013 No 88).

-##### 59 Surrender of appellant released on bail
+##### 59 Surrender of appellant released on bail from sentence of imprisonment

-*   (1) An appellant who has been released from custody on bail pending the hearing of the appeal may surrender himself or herself and apply to a judicial officer of the court that released the defendant on bail for the discharge of bail.
+*   (1) An appellant who has been released from custody on bail pending the hearing of the appeal may surrender himself or herself and apply to a judicial officer of the court that released the appellant on bail for the discharge of bail.

-    (2) A judicial officer who discharges the bail of a defendant may then issue a warrant for the arrest of the appellant and for his or her committal to a prison for the unexpired term of the sentence originally imposed.
+    (2) A judicial officer who discharges the bail of an appellant may then issue a warrant for the arrest of the appellant and for his or her committal to a prison for the unexpired term of the sentence originally imposed.

-    Section 59: replaced, on 1 July 2013, by [section 15][118] of the Bail Amendment Act 2011 (2011 No 82).
+    Section 59: replaced, on 1 July 2013, by [section 15][119] of the Bail Amendment Act 2011 (2011 No 82).

+    Section 59 heading: amended, on 23 October 2013, by [section 10(1)][238] of the Administration of Community Sentences and Orders Act 2013 (2013 No 88).

+    Section 59(1): amended, on 23 October 2013, by [section 10(2)][238] of the Administration of Community Sentences and Orders Act 2013 (2013 No 88).

+    Section 59(2): amended, on 23 October 2013, by [section 10(3)][238] of the Administration of Community Sentences and Orders Act 2013 (2013 No 88).

-    Section 59(2): amended, on 4 September 2013, by [section 39][231] of the Bail Amendment Act 2013 (2013 No 66).
+    Section 59(2): amended, on 4 September 2013, by [section 39][239] of the Bail Amendment Act 2013 (2013 No 66).

+##### 60 Surrender of appellant released on bail from sentence of home detention

+*   (1) An appellant who has been released from a sentence of home detention on bail pending the hearing of an appeal may surrender himself or herself and apply to a District Court Judge for the discharge of bail, and the District Court Judge may order that the appellant resume serving the sentence of home detention.

+    (2) If an appellant applies for the discharge of bail under subsection (1), the District Court Judge may,---

+    *   (a) if the appellant has been on bail for longer than 2 months, adjourn the matter to enable a probation officer to obtain the information required under subsection (3); and

+    *   (b) either---

+        *   (i) remand the appellant in custody; or

+        *   (ii) grant the appellant bail for the period of the adjournment.

+    (3) Before ordering that an appellant resume serving a sentence of home detention under subsection (1), the District Court Judge must, if the appellant has been on bail for longer than 2 months, consider information from a probation officer on---

+    *   (a) whether the home detention residence is still available and suitable; and

+    *   (b) whether every relevant occupant (as defined in [section 26A(4)(a)][240] of the Sentencing Act 2002) of the home detention residence consents, in accordance with section 26A(3)(d) of the Sentencing Act 2002, to the appellant resuming the sentence at the home detention residence.

+    (4) If a District Court Judge orders that the appellant resume serving the sentence of home detention,---

+    *   (a) the appellant must go to and remain at the home detention residence unless absent in accordance with [section 80C(3)(a) or (b)][214] of the Sentencing Act 2002; and

+    *   (b) the sentence of home detention resumes when the appellant has arrived at the home detention residence under paragraph (a).

+    Section 60: inserted, on 23 October 2013, by [section 11][241] of the Administration of Community Sentences and Orders Act 2013 (2013 No 88).

 ## Part 4
 Bail when proceedings taken by way of indictment

 \[Repealed\]

-*   Part 4: repealed, on 1 July 2013, by [section 15][118] of the Bail Amendment Act 2011 (2011 No 82).
+*   Part 4: repealed, on 1 July 2013, by [section 15][119] of the Bail Amendment Act 2011 (2011 No 82).

 ## Part 5
 Miscellaneous provisions